AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_2.rst

 Config Archiving
 ****************

-An OCIO config, including it's external LUT files, may now be packaged into a single file.
+An OCIO config, including its external LUT files, may now be packaged into a single file.
 This makes it easier to distribute configs and may slightly discourage tampering with the contents.
 An archived config may be created with the new ``ocioarchive`` command-line tool and is stored in a file with the extension ``.ocioz``.
 It is basically a compressed